M.N. Miller’s Film Year in Review

 Tepid and politically-correct

-Major awards groups not awarding films like BlacKkKlansman, Blindspotting, Sorry to Bother You, The Hate U Give, and If Beale Street Could Talk and going with safer choices is head-scratching.
-I liked the film Green Book quite a bit, but this film played it safe compared to the above list of bold, imaginative films that have so much to say.
+Major awards groups not awarding films like BlacKkKlansman, Blindspotting, Sorry to Bother You, The Hate U Give, and If Beale Street Could Talk and go with safer choices is head-scratching.
+I liked the film Green Book quite a bit, but this film played it safe compared to the above list of bold, imaginative films with so much to say.